 I believe such opinion about coding is just wishful thinking and the machines will be way better programmers than we are.
 Nevertheless, I have to agree with James’ opinion about creativity because, as he pointed out, creativity is the ability to create something from nothing and “Machines learn from data.
 They cannot learn from its absence.”

-James Whittaker ended the talk linked above with an impressive vision of the future:
+James Whittaker ended one of his talks with an impressive vision of the future:

 Perhaps, using the power of our minds amplified by those magic machines, we will discover that we were not meant to go to heaven at all, but through technology, create heaven for ourselves.
 Perhaps, the meaning of life isn’t given to us by a higher power.
 Perhaps, we use our technology to evolve into that higher power.